Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

 1. Open the package manager by navigating to Window > Package Manager on Unity’s main menu.
 1. Click ![Add](/img/add.png) in the status bar.

-    the following options are displayed
+    The following options are displayed:

      - Add package from disk...
      - Add package from tarball...